 Those who opted for the alternative treatments reported more pain and less mobility than the patients who chose surgery.
 But two-thirds of those who tried alternatives were satisfied enough with their improvement that they chose not to have a replacement.

-Thousands of people have filed lawsuits after problems with their knee replacements caused them to need revision surgery.
+Thousands of people have filed knee replacement lawsuits after problems with their implants caused them to need revision surgery.
 Lawsuits blame different flaws in implant designs for their injuries.

 Implant maker Sulzer Medica paid $1 billion to settle about 4,000 lawsuits over its hip and knee implants in 2002.
 It has been one of the largest litigations over faulty knees to date.